MTemperville/SVJedi-Tag/README.md

 We recommend setting a region size greater than the size of the large DNA molecule used in the linked-reads data production protocol.*

 ## Contact
-SVJedi-graph is a Genscale tool developed by Anne Guichard, Mélody Temperville and Claire Lemaitre.
+SVJedi-graph is a Genscale tool developed by Mélody Temperville, Anne Guichard and Claire Lemaitre.
 For any bug report or feedback, please use the Github Issues form.